PixMusicaX/Sem5IOT/SOFTWARE_LAB/Day2/README.md

 # For those who haven't used XAMPP before

 ## This should be the Assignment1 to be done in your lab file.
+Edit: You need only write 1.html, 1form.html and result.php

 ### 1. Download XAMPP Server from this [link](https://www.apachefriends.org/download.html).
 Note: Download could be slow.